 All relevant tourist permits will be organised by Secret Compass.
 This process usually takes 5-6 weeks.
 You will receive a request for information from Secret Compass in late June/ early July at the latest.
 This will include a passport copy, work title and address and home address.

 Morning arrival in Bishkek, capital of Kyrgyzstan.
 Meet the expedition leader at the team hotel by 11am and leave Bishkek by midday.
 Transfer to Tamga village on southern shore of Lake Issykul where there will be a welcome meal and expedition briefing.

 After breakfast you will drive in 6WD soviet trucks, via Barksoon pass, to the basecamp location.

-Today will be a chance to recce the area, highlight potential peaks and routes and run through some all-important mountain skills to make sure everyone is ready for the summit days.
+Today will be a chance to recce the area, highlight potential peaks and routes and run through some all-important mountaineering skills to make sure everyone is ready for the summit days.

-Seven days of climbing and trekking, based in basecamp and advanced basecamp with the aim to summit as many peaks as possible.
+Seven days of climbing, alpine trekking and mountaineering, leaving from basecamp and advanced basecamp with the aim to summit as many peaks as possible.
 Depending on weather conditions, route difficulty and group capability, the route each day will be chosen by the expedition leader .

 Time to pack up the basecamp and head back out to the guesthouse at Tamga village for dinner and relaxing traditional Kyrgyz banya.

 Today is a rest day after a week of hard climbing.
-It can be used to explore the village, swim in lake Issykul or just relax at the guesthouse.
+It can be used to explore the village, swim in lake Issykul, head over to Karakol to explore the town or just relax at the guesthouse.